Please note: This post may contain affiliate links. See our disclosure to learn more.

 3. Blue Grotto Capri Ticket prices.

 Once you arrive at the Grotta Azzurra and make your way onto one of the small rowboats, the skipper will bring you to a floating ticket counter where you'll buy entry tickets for €14 each (€4 for one and €10 for another - but I honestly don't understand why there are 2 separate tickets here).
 You should note that these aren't the only charges for this trip as tips for the skipper are expected upon exit from the cave.
-We gave €5 each, but as our skipper seemed extraordinarily pleased with this tip, I expect you could get away with a bit less.
+It really helped us to be prepared for the culture shocks in Italy - like this one - by picking up the Italy - Culture Smart! book ahead of time.
+We gave €5 each, but as our skipper seemed extraordinarily pleased with this tip, I expect you could get away with quite a bit less.

 Overall we spent €18 + €14 + €5 = €37 each to see the Grotta Azzurra.
-It was amazing and we really were happy to see it, but it was definitely not a budget excursion after it all added up.
-We intend to upload our 360 video footage (VR ready format) so that you can experience this without the delay or the hefty costs and see it in Virtual Reality (as if you were there yourself).
-If so, please mention your interest in the comments and we'll work on getting the footage edited and uploaded for you!
+It was amazing and we really were happy to see it, but it was definitely not a budget excursion after it all added up - plus it was a bit stressful as we did get caught up in the “2-hour wait” situation and had to transfer boats (a common thing here, so at least it wasn’t an extraordinary event!).

 You can get into the Blue Grotto by grabbing an extremely affordable day trip to Capri that runs less than $200!
 Check out the “Capri Day Trip from Sorrento with Blue Grotto” tour for more information.